MrBoneCrash/StellarWarfareModEditor/README.md

 1. Go to Assets/Resources/Mod and open the ModExample prefab (you can rename it)
 1. Add all needed things (models, textures, …) to this folder
 1. Dont change the scale of a gameobject
-1. Add your mesh as child of „Mesh“
+1. Add your mesh as child of the „Mesh“ game object
 1. Add your mesh to the MeshCollider on the root object
-1. Place the TurretSlot[1..5] on the positions where the turrets should be (Dont rotate them, even below the ship, this will be detected automatically)
+1. Place the TurretSlot[1..5] on the positions where the turrets should be (Dont rotate them, even below the ship, this will be detected automatically.
+Make sure the Turrets are not inside the mesh collider.)
 1. TurretSlot count can be 1 – 5, ModuleSlot count can be 1 – 4
 1. Placement of the ModuleSlots should be inside of the model
 1. Place ImpactPoint[1..5] on places on your ship where it should be targeted (cockpit, thrusters, …) (Should be exactly 5)